April 1, 2020

 Latency can have a massive impact on user experience as during the time we wait for a server response, all we can see is a blank page.
 The higher the latency, the more delay in when content appears.

-Latency is likely to affect your core performance metrics, such as Performance Score, Time to First Byte, First Contentful Paint and Time to Interactive.
+Latency is likely to affect your core speed metrics, such as Performance Score, Time to First Byte, First Contentful Paint and Time to Interactive.
 Now is the time to focus on those core metrics and work on improving them.

 One of those measurements is closely tied to latency—TTFB showcases the time in which the browser receives the first byte after the request has been made.
 Your goal should be to keep TTFB as close to 0 as possible.